 The depot downtown witnessed the last leg of the Great Locomotive Chase, April 12, 1862, when Captain Fuller boarded the southbound Texas and began the final pursuit of the General in Reverse.
 The Georgia State Arsenal, located here, was destroyed May 18, 1864 when Sherman’s Army took occupation.
 See Adairsville’s role in “The Cassville Affair” below.

-Situated directly in the path of Sherman’s advance, the estate witnessed a battle on May 18, 1864 and suffered irreparably during occupation of troops commanded by U.S. Gen. James McPherson.
+Situated directly in the path of Sherman’s advance, the Woodlands Estate witnessed a battle on May 18, 1864 and suffered during occupation of troops commanded by U.S. Gen. James McPherson.
 Godfrey Barnsley’s firebrand Irish maid, Mary Quinn, magnanimously referred to McPherson himself as “A gentleman surrounded by rogues and thieves.”
-The Barnsley museum hosts a collection of Civil War relics, many of which were found on site.
+Today the estate has given way to Barnsley Resort, for all to enjoy.

 A 45-minute delay here doomed the Union espionage attempt remembered as “The Great Locomotive Chase.”
 The first Confederate “Wayside Home,” or hospital, was here.
 Many followed eventually serving more than 10,000 soldiers.
 The Confederate Cemetery, containing grave sites of 250 unknown Confederate and two Union soldiers, is the site of the oldest continuous Confederate Memorial Day Observance.
 From Kingston, Gen. Sherman requested and received permission from Gen. Grant to execute “The March to the Sea.”
 Kingston witnessed the last surrender of Confederate troops east of the Mississippi by Gen. William T. Wofford on May 12, 1865.
 Kingston Women’s History Museums is open weekends, 1-4 PM.
 770-336-5540.